 - An initial IPP request never uses TLS.
-The switch to TLS occurs either because the server grants the elient's request to 551 - 552 upgrade to TLS, or a server asks to switch to TLS in its response.
-Secure communication begins with a server's server's response - to switch to TLS.
-The initial connection is not secure.
-Any client expecting a secure connection should first use a non-sensitive 553 - operation (e.g. an HTTP POST with an empty message body) to establish a secure connection before sending any sensitive data.
-554 - During the TLS handshake, the original session is preserved.
-555 - An IPP client that wants a secure connection MUST send "TLS/1.0" as one of the field-values of the HTTP/1.1 Upgrade request 556 - header, e.g. "Upgrade: TLS/1.0" (see rfc2068 section 14.42).
-If the origin-server grants the upgrade request, it MUST respond 557 - 558 with "101 Switching Protocols", and it MUST include the header "Upgrade: TLS/1.0" to indicate what it is switching to.
+The switch to TLS occurs either because the server grants the client's request to upgrade - to TLS, or a server asks to switch to TLS in its response.
+Secure communication begins with a server's response to switch to TLS. - The initial connection is not secure.
+Any client expecting a secure connection should first use a non-sensitive operation (e.g. an - 536 HTTP POST with an empty message body) to establish a secure connection before sending any sensitive data.
+During the TLS - 537 handshake, the original session is preserved. - An IPP client that wants a secure connection MUST send "TLS/1.0" as one of the field-values of the HTTP/1.1 Upgrade request - header, e.g. "Upgrade: TLS/1.0" (see rfc2068 section 14.42).
+If the origin-server grants the upgrade request, it MUST respond - with "101 Switching Protocols", and it MUST include the header "Upgrade: TLS/1.0" to indicate what it is switching to.
 An IPP - client MUST be ready to react appropriately if the server does not grant the upgrade request.
-Note: the 'Upgrade header' 'Upgrade 559 - header' mechanism allows unsecured and secured traffic to share the same port (in this case, 631).
-560 - 561 With current technology, an IPP server can indicate that it wants an upgrade only by returning "401 unauthorized" or "403 - forbidden".
-"401 unauthorized" or "403 forbidden".
-A server MAY give the client an additional hint by including an "Upgrade: 562 - TLS" Upgrade: TLS" header in the response.
-When an IPP client receives such a response, it can perform the request again with 563 - 564 an Upgrade header with the "TLS/1.0" TLS/1.0" value. - If a server supports TLS, it SHOULD include the "Upgrade" header with the value "TLS/1.0" In response to 565 - 566 any OPTIONS request. - 567 Upgrade is a hop-by-hop header (rfc2068, section 13.5.1), so each intervening proxy which supports TLS MUST also request the - 568 same version of TLS/1.0 on its subsequent request.
-Furthermore, any caching proxy which supports TLS MUST NOT reply from - its cache when TLS/1.0 has been requested (although clients are still recommended to explicitly include "Cache-control: no-569 - cache").
-570
+Note: the 'Upgrade header' - mechanism allows unsecured and secured traffic to share the same port (in this case, 631). - With current technology, an IPP server can indicate that it wants an upgrade only by returning "401 unauthorized" or "403 - forbidden".
+A server MAY give the client an additional hint by including an "Upgrade: TLS" header in the response.
+When an - IPP client receives such a response, it can perform the request again with an Upgrade header with the "TLS/1.0" value. - 546 If a server supports TLS, it SHOULD include the "Upgrade" header with the value "TLS/1.0" in response to any OPTIONS - 547 request. - 548 Upgrade is a hop-by-hop header (rfc2068, section 13.5.1), so each intervening proxy which supports TLS MUST also request the - same version of TLS/1.0 on its subsequent request.
+Furthermore, any caching proxy which supports TLS MUST NOT reply from - 550 its cache when TLS/1.0 has been requested (although clients are still recommended to explicitly include "Cache-control: no- - 551 cache"). - Note: proxy servers may be able to request or initiate a TLS-secured connection, e.g. the outgoing or incoming firewall of - 553 a trusted subnetwork.